telegraph/stylelint-config-telegraph/README.md

 }
 ```

+## Rules

+The different options for rules can be found in the original [styleline repo](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/rules.md)

 ## Styleguide

 ### Selectors

 #### ID

 Never use ID selectors.
-The high specificty can cause unexpected interactions between styles.
+The high specificty can cause unexpected issues between styles.

 #### Class

 Class names should be in the Block Element Modifier (BEM) style.
-BEM allows for clean, reusable code, that makes a clear connection between the HTML markup and the styles.
+BEM allows for clean, reusable code, that makes a clear connection between the HTML component and its styles.

 ## License